Skip to main content

 Resistance Training a Potent Anabolic Signal

-Heavy is a powerful stimulus for anabolic hormone production.
+Heavy resistance training is a powerful stimulus for anabolic hormone production.
 The mechanical tension placed on muscle fibers during lifting creates a localized metabolic demand and cellular stress that triggers a robust endocrine response.
 High-volume, high-intensity workouts using multi-joint movements (like squats and deadlifts) are particularly effective at acutely increasing testosterone levels.

 The long-term adaptation to this type of training is an enhancement of the anabolic environment.
 This includes not just improved testosterone bioavailability but also an upregulation of androgen receptors in muscle tissue, making the body more sensitive to the anabolic hormones already present.